How to Choose a Headless CMS in 2026: A Straight-Talk Guide

 Avoid for: Long-term budget constraints; high Studio customization needs; Standard marketing websites; organizations where marketers need independence.

-Payload CMS: Build Your Ideal CMS
+4. Payload CMS: Build Your Ideal CMS

 Payload is the newer entrant making waves in the TypeScript/Next.js community.
 It provides a solid foundation, with maximum customization flexbility and demands 0 licensing fees.
 Community and plugin ecosystem is growing fast, given other alternatives are heavily paywalled.

-It integrates natively with Next.js, for both front-end and the admin/editor panel.
+It integrates natively with Next.js, for both the front-end and the admin/editor panel.
 Self-hostable and easy to scale.

 Crucially, Payload uses the MIT license—no open-source restrictions that create awkward conversations about commercial use or require license purchases at scale.
 You own your implementation completely.